bananas-repos/aranea/README.md

 ## Fetch

 It starts with a given set of URL(s) and parses them for more URLs.
-Stores them and fetches them too.
+Stores them and fetches them too. `perl fetch.pl`
--> fetch.pl

 ## Parse

-Each URL result (Stored result from the call) will be parsed for other URLs to follow.
+Each URL result (Stored result from the call) will be parsed for other URLs to follow. `perl parse-results.pl`
--> parse-results.pl

 ## Cleanup

 After a run cleanup will gather all the unique Domains into a table.
-Removes URLs from the fetch table which are already enough.
+Removes URLs from the fetch table which are already enough. `perl cleanup.pl`
--> cleanup.pl

 # Ignores